Juan José Sicre: Career

+Upon his return to Cuba, Sicre began teaching sculpture at Academia Nacional de Bellas Artes San Alejandro.
+Sicre's students included the sculptures Jilma Madera and Agustín Cárdenas.
+Alongside Antonio Gattorno and Víctor Manuel García Valdés, Sicre played a pivotal role in introducing European modern art style to Havana, and began Cuba's Modern Art Movement.
+Sicre was a regular contributor to the avant garde magazine Revista de Avance, which helped to establish a Cuban national identity in the arts from 1927 to 1930.

 He is best known in Cuba for his huge monuments to José Martí, Simón Bolívar, and Victor Hugo, all located in Havana.
 He also did statues of Eugenio María de Hostos in the Dominican Republic and of Alexandre Sabès Pétion and the Heroes of the Battle of Vertières in Haiti.
 In the United States he has a bust of John F. Kennedy at the Inter-American Development Bank.
 He also has in Washington, DC busts of Henry Clay, José Cecilio del Valle and Rubén Darío at the OAS Building.
 In Gainesville, Florida, there is a bronze head of Martí at the Center of Latin American Studies of the University of Florida.
 In Caracas, Venezuela, he produced a monument to Rómulo Gallegos.